JetBrains/pty4j/README.md

 # Pty4J - Pseudo terminal(PTY) implementation in Java.

 This is a pure Java implementation of PTY.
-No native code is used - only JNA.
+Written in JNA with native code to make fork of a process.

 It is based on two projects that provide the same functionality: JPty (https://github.com/jawi/JPty) and elt (https://code.google.com/p/elt/).